vdesabou/kafka-docker-playground-docs/docs/playground connector logs.md

 🕵️  Tail and follow connect logs

+The logs of the worker running your connector.
+Combine it with
+'playground connector log-level' to get more than the stack trace, and
+with --wait-for-log to block until a given line appears, which is how
+examples assert that something happened.

 For onprem connectors, this is basically a shortcut for "playground container logs --container connect", --connector flag is not relevant

 For Fully Managed connectors, limitations apply (see https://docs.confluent.io/cloud/current/connectors/logging-cloud-connectors.html#using-ccloud-cli)